Updated 3 June 2022

 No quarantine required

 - Austria.
-Passengers entering Austria can travel freely to Austria with a proof of vaccination or a proof of recovery and a negative COVID‑19 test result.
+Passengers entering Austria can travel freely to Austria with proof of vaccination or proof of recovery or a negative COVID‑19 test result.

 - Estonia.
-No tests, no isolation is required for both vaccinated and unvaccinated travellers from India.
+No tests and no isolation is required for both vaccinated and unvaccinated travellers from the UAE.

 - Montenegro.
 You do not need to provide your vaccination status or a negative test result for entry to Montenegro.